volution/z-run/documentation/readme.md

 to any platform it supports.

 Because Rust is less portable than Go;
-for example Rust doesn't consider OpenBSD as a "tier-1" platform.
+for example, Rust doesn't consider OpenBSD as a "tier-1" platform.